-Earlier this month, Sardar Ahmad, a Canadian citizen and family doctor in Sarnia, Ont., was held up at the border for five hours to answer questions that included which “tribe” he was part of in his birth country of Afghanistan, and who his tribal chief was.
-Never mind that Ahmad only wanted to cross the border briefly before his work shift, so he could visit the Nexus office to find out why his border crossing card had suddenly and without explanation been revoked.
+Last year, Sardar Ahmad, a Canadian citizen and family doctor in Sarnia, Ont., was held up at the border for five hours to answer questions that included which “tribe” he was part of in his birth country of Afghanistan, and who his tribal chief was.
+It didn’t matter that Ahmad only wanted to cross the border briefly before his work shift, so he could visit the Nexus office to find out why his border crossing card had, suddenly and without explanation, been revoked.

-That’s something Yassine Aber learned the hard way in February.
-The young Canadian-born track and field athlete studying at University of Sherbrooke was denied entry into the U.S. from Quebec after border security got his phone and combed through his Facebook photos.
+That’s something Yassine Aber learned the hard way in February 2017—mere weeks at Donald Trump became president.
+The Canadian-born track and field athlete studying at University of Sherbrooke was denied entry into the U.S. from Quebec after border security took his phone and combed through his Facebook photos.
 There, officers found an old group wedding photo where Aber was next to someone who—long after the photo was taken—was suspected of fleeing to Syria to fight with terrorists.
 That Aber hardly knew him didn’t matter.
-His track teammates got the green light to continue onwards for the meet in Boston, while Aber was forced to wait at a nearby town until his brother could pick him up.
+His track teammates got the green light to continue onwards for the meet in Boston; Aber was left to wait at a nearby town until his brother could pick him up.

 “A warrant or probable cause, it doesn’t exist at the border,” Belanger explains.
 “These border guards don’t need that.
 If you don’t provide it, they’ll just turn you away.”